pephumin/pebinary.net/_members/MEC4.md

     <span class="panel-title"><i class="pe-cog pe-lg pe-spin pe-fw"></i> Example of attribute rating scale</span>
   </div>
   <div class="panel-body">
-    <p><strong><i class="pe-microphone pe-fw"></i> How do you like your television in each of these aspects?
-Please rate each of them by using a rating scale from 1 to 5 where 1 means not good at all, and 5 means very good.</strong></p>
+    <p><strong><i class="pe-microphone pe-fw"></i> How do you like your television in each of these aspects?</strong> Please rate each of them by using a rating scale from 1 to 5 where 1 means not good at all, and 5 means very good.</p>
     <p><em>Note: Only one answer allowed for each aspect</em></p>
     <table class="table table-hover">
       <thead>